 Disney scouts tracked down these vintage carriers in Mexico (where they transported sugarcane in the Yucatán), brought them back, and overhauled them.
 They're splendid, with striped awnings, brightly painted benches, authoritative "choo-choo" sounds, and hissing plumes of steam.

-and stops in Frontierland and the newly expanded Fantasyland.
+and stops in Frontierland and Fantasyland.
 The four trains run at five-to-seven-minute intervals.
 For people with disabilities: You can remain in a standard wheelchair or transfer to one if you're in an ECV.
 Equipped for handheld-captioning.
 The ride is a good introduction to the layout of the park; it's also great as relief for tired feet.
 You can't load bulky strollers—like those Disney rents.
-Go midafternoon, when there's no line, or early, before 9 am, to greet Disney characters.
+Go mid-afternoon, when there's no line, or early, before 9 am, to greet Disney characters.

 Walt Disney World, Florida, 32830, United States